“Nursing Homes” include:

 Is a nursing home the best choice for your loved one?

 Nursing home facilities may be the best choice for Los Angeles and Orange County patients who require long-term medical attention.
 Long-term care refers to a comprehensive range of medical, emotional, personal, social services, etc. This type of care is directed towards people who need 24-hour medical care and supervision.

 What type of care is provided?

 When you enroll your loved ones in a nursing home, you want to be assured that they are receiving the best quality of care available.
 The services nursing homes offer vary between different facilities.
 Most nursing home services often offer the most extensive care anyone can get outside a hospital.
 Nursing homes usually provide custodial and skilled nursing care.
 Custodial care is when a person is provided help with bathing, getting dressed, and eating.
 Skilled nursing care includes medical monitoring and treatments given by a registered nurse.
 Skilled care also includes other services that are provided by specially trained professionals, such as respiratory, occupational, and physical therapists.
-It is not common for a dentist to do full comprehensive treatment in nursing homes, but Dr. Banner offers his services to anyone who needs in-home dental care in Los Angeles and Orange County, even those who reside in a skilled nursing home.
+It is not common for a dentist to do full comprehensive treatment in nursing homes, our doctors offer services to anyone who needs in-home dental care in Los Angeles and Orange County, even those who reside in a skilled nursing home.

 Common dental health issues

 Some of the most common dental health issues with the geriatric population are:

 Food pocketing: Most of the time people with swallowing problems will exhibit this problem.
 This issue caused by food that accumulates in the cheeks as the person continues to eat and even hours after eating.
 This can lead to the formation of cavities that progress faster, especially hard to treat “root cavities.”